OpenZeppelin/defender-templates/defender/contract-wizard-deployer/README.md

 ## Limitations

-- Only supports Ethereum Mainnet and Goerli networks
+- Only supports Ethereum Mainnet and Goerli Testnet networks
 - Structs are not supported as a constructor argument

 ## General usage